jsdf/only-if-changed-webpack-plugin/README.md

 };
 ```

-After an initial build, all subsequent builds will skip compiling and emitting
+After a successful build, all subsequent builds will skip compiling and emitting
-assets until a dependent file or output asset of the build is modified or deleted.
+assets unless an input file dependency or output asset of the build has been
+modified or deleted.